m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Function composition

 Function composition is a concept that allows to build complex functions out of one or more simple functions.
-Working in JS because of the type system.

 ```javascript
 f(args) {}